 › Groups of 20 can get permits on Saturday and Sunday only.
 Groups of 30 can get permits Monday through Friday only.
 To protect natural resources, no groups larger than 30 are allowed.

-› Weather, water flow conditions and scheduled water releases can restrict gorge floor access.
+› Weather, rain, water flow conditions and scheduled water releases can restrict gorge floor access.
+Call ahead before traveling.

 "Immerse yourself in awe-inspiring beauty or daring adventures with a glimpse into the past at Tallulah Gorge State Park, where the Tallulah River flows through rugged terrain to carve a complex 1,000 foot geologic formation and five spectacular waterfalls which provide habitat for many unique species."